 Are you concerned about the environment?

-Become involved in a student chapter of the Sierra Club in Canada or the U.S. Have you a love of chamber music?
+Become involved in a student chapter of the Sierra Club or similar organization in Canada or the U.S. Have you a love of chamber music?

 Mix with a group of like minded people.
 Clubs and associations

 abound on campus and in surrounding communities.
 You'll have

 no trouble finding a group that you will enjoy.

 Once a member, join in group activities

 and volunteer to help.